 Committed to Therapies That Improve Lives

-Vice President and Corporate Counsel
+Vice President of General Counsel

 Scott Elder has over 12 years of legal experience, with a background specializing in contractual and transactional law.
 He has a strong proficiency in the drafting of corporate contracts with companies and manufacturers as well as drafting representative and distribution agreements.
 Scott joined EPI in January of 2009, where he specializes in US and international regulatory law.

 Mr. Chan holds degrees in engineering and business administration.
 Early in 1979, he developed a Texas Instrument (TI) microcontroller and subsequently founded the first TI Regional Technology Center in Asia—where he provided technical support, notably on Digital Signal Processors (an essential part of EEG analysis).
 In 1987, he began working closely with Dr. Daniel Kirsch in the design and manufacturing of Alpha-Stim products when he joined a public, listed company in Hong Kong.
 He left that company in 1995 to develop his career with Alpha-Stim.
 He currently serves as both Vice President of Engineering for EPI and General Manager of EPI (Asia), Ltd. He is a Microsoft-certified Professional, System Engineer, and Database Administrator.
 He is an Internal Auditor of quality systems certified by SGS Yarsley International Certification Services Ltd. and a Lead Auditor of ISO 13485 quality systems that are certified by AQS Management Systems Inc.